open-goal/jak-project/README.md

 ./test.sh
 ```

-## Getting Started - Windows
+### Windows

-### Required Software
+#### Required Software

 We primarily use Visual Studio on Windows for C++ development.
-Download the latest community edition from [here](https://visualstudio.microsoft.com/vs/)
+Download the latest community edition from [here](https://visualstudio.microsoft.com/vs/).
+At the time of writing this is Visual Studio 2022.

 You will require the `Desktop development with C++` workload.
 This can be selected during the installation, or after via the `Visual Studio Installer`, modifying the Visual Studio Installation.